-WHICH ROOF TILES ARE SUITABLE FOR A LOW PITCH ROOF?
+ROOF TILES THAT ARE SUITABLE FOR A LOW PITCH ROOF

 Low pitch roofs are generally considered to be those below 22.5 degrees, and above 10 degrees.

 There are a number of roof tiles available that are suitable for installation on low pitch roofs.